bytecodealliance/component-docs/component-model/src/reference/faq.md

 computations on a fixed set of types.
 The component model enables core components to interact with the "outside" world via a rich set of types ([WebAssembly Interface Types][wit]).

+Where as WebAssembly core components must find a way to represent higher level types with the primitives defined in an ad hoc manner, the Component Model presents a consistent way of representing complex types familiar in most high level languages.

 The WebAssembly System Interface (WASI) is a *standardization* of the interfaces, functions and types that a system or platform can expose to a WebAssembly component.
 At a glance, many parts of WASI are UNIX-like, in that they match traditional expectations for programs like STDIN, STDOUT, and writing to files.